ImmaginaBiotechnology/Documents/Martian.md

 ENST00000045678 | 128 | 155 | 28 | READ1234 | 237 | 618 | 20 | 13 | 14 | 13 | 141 | 0 | UTR5 | AGA
 ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ...

 This is the **MASTER FILE** of the analysis.
-All the results are calculated by using information in this file.
+All the results are calculated using information from this file.
 The columns are in order;
 - **transcript:** Transcript ID on which the RPF maps
 - **read_start:** The position where the RPF first nucleotide maps relative to the reference transcript.
 Since python indexes are starting from "0" minimum nucleotide position in each transcript is **"0"**
 - **read_end:** The position of the last nucleotide of the RPF maps on the reference.
 Since python indexes are starting from "0" minimum nucleotide position in each transcript is **"0"** hence CDS end in the gene browsers can be **"read_end + 1"**